Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 The current specification allows the server to send additional data for the FIDO client-data-hash, but if the server omits that, the client-data-hash is only comprised of the exported key material from TLS.
 Now the interesting question is: Is this a problem?
 Could a malicious server, that came in possession of a certificate that the client trusts, perform multiple authentication runs and observe the client's behavior and analyze the different signatures?
-Basically, this could be a chosen-plaintext attack, One way around this would be to include a nonce in the TLS-Exporter for the FIDO challenge, so the client selects this nonce and sends it to the server, this way the server can not predict the plaintext used for signing.
+Basically, this could be a chosen-plaintext attack, where the attacker could control at least some portions of the plaintext.
+One way around this would be to include a nonce in the TLS-Exporter for the FIDO challenge, so the client selects this nonce and sends it to the server, this way the server can not predict the plaintext used for signing.
 The possibility of a double-signature with the same data is prevented by the counter increasing with every signature, but maybe some authenticators do not implement this counter.
 The research whether or not this is a problem is still TODO, if FIDO experts have an opinion about this, please contact the authors.